Latest updates

 Investigations and findings

-In October 2018, Defence completed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around Swartz Barracks.
+In October 2018, Defence completed detailed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around Swartz Barracks.

 Defence recognises that the PFAS contamination from Swartz Barracks is a significant issue for the local community.
 Defence is committed to working with the Queensland Government to manage, remediate and monitor PFAS contamination in the area.

-The investigations found that PFAS is mostly concentrated in areas where firefighting foams were previously used, stored or disposed.
+The investigations found that PFAS are mostly concentrated in areas where firefighting foams were previously disposed of, used or stored.
 These are called source areas.
-The PFAS in these locations can be found in soil and in water flowing through the source areas.
-PFAS moves in surface water flowing through drains and creeks or groundwater that flows underground through soil and rock.
+PFAS in these locations can be found in soil, and in water flowing through the source areas.
+PFAS moves in surface water flowing through drains and creeks, or groundwater that flows underground through soil and rock.

-• Former fire training ground
+• former fire training ground

-• Former fire station and foam training area
+• former fire station and foam training area

-• Former fuel compound and hot refuel area
+• former fuel compound and hot refuel area

-• Aqueous film forming foam (AFFF) settling tank
+• aqueous film forming foam (AFFF) settling tank

 • AFFF settling tank and AFFF storage tank

-• Current fire training area
+• current fire training area

 • AFFF storage and decanting area

-• Hot refuel area and AFFF settling tank.
+• hot refuel area and AFFF settling tank.

 Human Health Risk Assessment

 As part of the investigations, Defence conducted a Human Health Risk Assessment.
 This assessment measured the PFAS exposure risks to people living, working and undertaking recreational activities within the management area.
 The assessment concluded there are possible risks associated with drinking contaminated groundwater (i.e. bore water) and eating home-grown produce at some locations.
+More details on Defence’s risk assessment can be found in the Recent reports and factsheets section.

 Additional investigations